Gatsby vs Next.js: Picking the Best React Framework for Your Next Project?

 As its popularity has grown, many new tools have been introduced to simplify the React development process.
 Two such tools are Next and Gatsby.
 Both of these frameworks were developed to help ease the connection between the back and front ends.
 Partnered with the right headless CMS, this workflow can majorly streamline your development process.

 But when you compare Gatsby vs Next.js, which is the best open-source React framework?
-We'll start by taking a look at each individually.
+We'll start by looking at each individually.

 What is Next.js?